 I’ve had my eye on this gorgeous guest house for a couple of years and would recommend it to someone who likes the jewel-box feel of a young and stylish (and recently fully renovated!)
 B&B vibe.

-When I saw on their excellent Instagram feed that they’ve added a deeper-than-average scuba diving pool on-premises, I figured it must be a great place for scuba divers, and perhaps people new to diving or who are interested in coming to Cozumel to get scuba certified.
+When I saw on their excellent Instagram feed that they’ve added a deeper-than-average scuba diving pool on-premises, I figured it must be a great place for scuba divers, and beginner scuba divers who are interested in coming to Cozumel to get scuba certified.

 With several pretty rooms to choose from, a lovely garden and pool area, a community kitchen, yoga and massage rooms, and close proximity to all that downtown Cozumel has to offer, Tamarindo Guest House is definitely one to check out if this sounds like your kind of vacation.